pablorodrig16/ddpw4/RPresentation.md

 1. 'test' is a vector created with random values of a uniform distribution (range: 1-10).
 2. 'disease' is diagnosed if 'test' value is greater than 5 plus an error term assigned by the user with *Set test performance* slider.
-3. The app classify cases and calculates performance parameters according to a 'test' value 'threshold' and makes different plots that illustrate the global performance of 'test' variable.
+3. The app classifies cases and calculates performance parameters according to a 'test' value 'threshold' and makes different plots that illustrate the global performance of 'test' variable.
 <font size=5>
 Example *confusion matrix* with 'threshold'>=5 and error term=3: